Haslemere: Hockey

 Haslemere Hockey Club was founded in 1946 and plays its home games at Woolmer Hill Sports Ground, which has two AstroTurf pitches.

 Rugby

 Haslemere Community Rugby Club was founded in 1950 and was initially sponsored by Harlequins.
-At first, it played its home games at the recreation ground on Scotland Lane, but later moved to its current base at the Woolmer Hill Sports Ground.
+At first, it played its home games at Haslemere Recreation Ground on Scotland Lane, but later moved to its current base at the Woolmer Hill Sports Ground.

 Notable buildings and landmarks

 Community centres

 Grayswood Village Club was founded in 1905 as a reading room and social space for local residents.
 The building dates from 1862, when it was constructed as a National school.
 It was also used as a place of worship from 1884 until the opening of All Saints' Church in 1902.
 By 1905, the school had outgrown the premises and moved to a new site.
 The vacated building was purchased by Frederick Albert Robers and was placed in trust for the village community.

 The Haslewey Centre, on Lion Green, has been run as a local community centre by an independent charity since 2003.
 The centre has been a distribution point for the Meals on Wheels service, run by Waverley Borough Council, since January 2017 and has housed the town post office since January 2018.

 The Haslemere Youth Hub, on St Christopher's Road, was relaunched in 2019 by Waverley Borough Council.
 Previously known as the Wey Centre, it had been managed by Surrey County Council.
 The hub provides a safe space for young people to meet, six days a week, and offers a wide range of activities.
 The hub houses a counselling service for children as well as a café.

 High Lane Community Centre is on Weycombe Road, to the north of the town centre.